 Adalyn Fyhrie

-My work is multi-faceted; one aspect of my job is to run test campaigns and design and build components for developing cubesat instruments.
-I also test and develop radio frequency (RF) communication systems on cubesats, from component selection to in-lab testing, then support communications and science data on orbit.
-I have also been upgrading and standardizing our ground station (here in Boulder as well as remotely in Fairbanks, AK) that are used for command and control of all of our cubesat missions.
+My work at LASP is (and has been) multifaceted.
+I have run test campaigns, designed and built electrical components for Cubesat instruments, tested and designed radio frequency (RF) communication systems on Cubesats, and supported communications and science data collection on orbit.
+I have also been upgraded and standardized our ground stations (here in Boulder as well as remotely in Fairbanks, AK) that are used for command and control of all of our Cubesat missions.

 Prior to this I was a radio frequency (RF) systems and test engineer at Blue Canyon Technologies (BCT).